 While it offers many advantages, Bluetooth Low Energy (BLE) does not appear to be optimal for tracking and locating lost items.
 The phone's connection to the tracker tags can be disrupted by physical barriers and electronic signals, and also has a deceptively short range.

 For items outside of Bluetooth range, many trackers offer a "crowd-finding" feature that utilizes location data from other users to track down your missing tag.
 It's a good idea, and certainly smaller and cheaper to implement than GPS, but isn't well sourced enough to be effective.
 Tile, which presumably has the largest crowd-finding network of any item tracker, has a considerable number of negative reviews attributed to the product's inefficacy out of Bluetooth range.
+It’s also worth noting that their Amazon listings did not grade well when evaluated for fake reviews.

-Tile proves that, if executed properly, Bluetooth LE can help you find misplaced things inside your house.
+Tile proves that, if executed properly, BLE can help you find misplaced things inside your house.
 None of the products I analyzed, however, provided a sufficient solution for items outside of Bluetooth range.
 They also fail to deliver an effective GeoFencing feature that prevents users from losing their personal belongings in the first place.

 < edit out 'bio' & add 'income' />